rsubramanyan/grpcHandler/README.md

 3. Improve Documentation: Help us improve the documentation.
 4. Suggest Features: Use GitHub Discussions or Issues to suggest new features.
 # Code of Conduct
-We expect all contributors to adhere to our [Code of Conduct](link to code of conduct).
+We expect all contributors to adhere to our [[Code of Conduct](https://github.com/rsubramanyan/grpcHandler/blob/main/CODE-OF-CONDUCT)].
 Please read it to understand the standards of behavior we expect from our community.
 # License
 This project is licensed under the [[LICENSE](https://github.com/rsubramanyan/grpcHandler/blob/main/LICENSE)].
 By contributing to this project, you agree that your contributions will be licensed under its [[LICENSE](https://github.com/rsubramanyan/grpcHandler/blob/main/LICENSE)].